stelligent/mu/README.md

     prodEnvironment: production
 ```

+## CLI
-2. **CLI** - The majority of code for this tool will be to provide a CLI to manage CloudFormation stacks based on the resources declared in the YAML file.
+The majority of code for this tool will be to provide a CLI to manage CloudFormation stacks based on the resources declared in the YAML file.
 Some sample commands would include:

 ```
 # Upsert the dev environment